GoogleCloudPlatform/spanner-migration-tool/sources/sqlserver/README.md

 HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation, using data from an existing SQL Server database.
-This README provides details of the tool's SQL server capabilities.
+This README provides details of the tool's SQL Server capabilities.
 For general HarbourBridge information see this [README](https://github.com/cloudspannerecosystem/harbourbridge#harbourbridge-spanner-evaluation-and-migration).

 We currently do not support dump file mode for SQL Server.
 The only way to use HarbourBridge with SQL Server is connecting directly.